Developer Guide

 View pages

-The page names are currently also the displayed name in the browser (e.g. in the breadcrumb path, tooltip title, etc.).
+The titles of pages are used in the browser e.g. as tooltip titles or in path information on the page.
 For that reason, the titles for development cannot be separated from the displayed titles.
 However, certain view pages used for specific cases are an exception to this:

 Groupings

-Because groupings are often shown and hidden using JavaScript, these should be given descriptive names based on the following pattern: "_grpGroup name".
+As groupings are often also shown and hidden via JavaScript, they should be given descriptive names according to the following scheme: _grpGroupName.
 The group name should be specified in English.

 Naming conventions

-INTREXX GmbH Quality Assurance performs automated application tests.
+The INTREXX GmbH quality assurance department carries out automated tests of applications.
 Here, the application structure, programming code (JavaScript, Groovy, Velocity) and layout will be checked as to whether they meet certain requirements.
 The following names are part of this:

 Test type